Ever wondered how you can implement contextual help that meets customers right at their point of need?

 Trigger an interactive walkthrough when users interact with specific features

-Sometimes, you need to provide more than a short line of text to explain what a feature does.
+Sometimes, especially when explaining complex processes, you need to provide more than a short line of text to explain what a feature does.
 This is where you use interactive walkthroughs.

 An interactive walkthrough is a sequence of tooltips that introduce new users to how a feature or product operates.